yassnemo/PulsePoint.v2/README.md

 - **Summarization**: Typically 2-5 seconds depending on article length
 - **Memory usage**: Minimal footprint with smart caching

-## 🔒 Privacy & Security

-- **No data storage**: We don't save your articles or summaries
-- **API key protection**: Environment variables keep credentials secure
-- **CORS enabled**: Safe cross-origin requests
-- **Client-side processing**: Sensitive operations happen in your browser

 ## 📄 License

 MIT License – feel free to use this for whatever you'd like!
-Just remember to give credit where it's due. 😊
+Just remember to give credit where it's due.

 Created by [Yassine Erradouani](https://yerradouani.me)

-*P.S.
-If this tool saves you time, consider sharing it with others who might benefit.
-Knowledge is better when it's shared! 🌟*